-Kgalagadi Breweries (Pty) Ltd 2011 Sustainable Development Results
+Kgalagadi Breweries (Pty) Ltd 2012 Sustainable Development Results

-Kgalagadi Breweries Limited 2011: SAM Highlights
+Kgalagadi Breweries Limited 2012: SAM Highlights

-There has been a progressive improvement in the performance of sustainable development at KBL, particularly in terms of the Company's approach to Corporate Social Investment CSI (level 4.2), transparency and ethics (level 3.6) and enterprise development (level 3.6).
-The composite score achieved is 2.84.
+There has been a progressive and continuous improvement in the performance of sustainable development at KBL, particularly in terms of the Company's approach to Corporate Social Investment CSI (level 4.2), packaging reuse and recycling (2.6) and working towards zero-waste in our operations (3.3).
+The composite score achieved is 2.87.